MaximeLionel/csapp/3_10 Combining Control and Data in Machine-Level Programs.md

 	}
 	```
 	* This code simply prints the address of a local variable in the main function.

-Running the code 10,000 times on a Linux machine in 32-bit mode, the addresses

-ranged from 0xff7fc59c to 0xffffd09c, a range of around 223.
-Running in 64-
+	* Running the code 10,000 times on a Linux machine in 32-bit mode, the addresses ranged from 0xff7fc59c to 0xffffd09c, a range of around $2^{23}$.

-bit mode on the newer machine, the addresses ranged from 0x7fff0001b698 to

-0x7ffffffaa4a8, a range of nearly 232.
+	* Running in 64-bit mode on the newer machine, the addresses ranged from 0x7fff0001b698 to 0x7ffffffaa4a8, a range of nearly $2^{32}$.

+# Practice Problem 3.47
+Running our stack-checking code 10,000 times on a system running Linux version 2.6.16, we obtained addresses ranging from a minimum of 0xffffb754 to a maximum of 0xffffd754.

+A. What is the approximate range of addresses?

+B. If we attempted a buffer overrun with a 128-byte `nop` sled, about how many attempts would it take to test all starting addresses?